multiversx/mx-docs/docs/sdk-and-tools/sdk-py/mxpy-cli.md

 First, connect your device to the computer, unlock it and open the MultiversX Ledger app.

-Then, you can perform a trivial connectivty check by running:
+Then, you can perform a trivial connectivity check by running:

 ```sh
 mxpy ledger version